SUKANYA123369/NEWS-SENTIMENT-DASHBOARD/README.md

    - The Streamlit app is containerized using Docker.
    - The Docker image is pushed to Amazon ECR.
    - The image is then pulled and run on Amazon ECS.
-   - The dashboard is accessible via the public IP and port `8051` of the ECS task (http://<'public-ip'>:8051)
+   - The dashboard is accessible via the public IP and port `8051` of the ECS task (http://<'public-ip'>:8501)

-## 💻 Technologies Used

-- AWS Lambda
-- Amazon S3
-- Amazon RDS (PostgreSQL)
-- Streamlit
-- TextBlob
-- Docker
-- Amazon ECR
-- Amazon ECS
-- News API

 ## 🎨 Sentiment Visualization